SaliencyDetection/SpatiotemporalSaliency/README.md

 * This code has been tested on Window 10 and Ubuntu 14.04.

-## Publication
-If you use our code for your research, please cite with the following Bibtex code:
+* If you use our code for your research, please cite with the following Bibtex code:

 ````
 @inproceedings{Nghia-PSIVT2015,